scuzzydude/asimov/asimov.md

 ### Creative enablers

-The Foundation will exchange asimov for registration and training as participants in the responsibility domain.
+The Foundation will exchange asimov for registration and training of pledges in the responsibility domain.
 Participants in the responsibility domain need a human entry point, and the existing network of professionals is the fastest way.
 This group includes agents, gallery owners, publicists, management of music venues and theaters, recording studios, movie producers, and publishers.
 Anybody on the business side of the arts that may feel threatened by a change in the status quo.

 A change in value systems will open new streams of income for all these professionals and the creative artists they represent.
 It will be a gold-rush at first -- though in this case, the gold fields are non-exclusive with seams that never end.